Updates to making use of the sport & PE premium in Kidderminster, West Midlands

 - taking onboard an initiative called active mile

 - attainment being raised in Kidderminster primary school level swimming to meet stipulations and requirements of the UK national curriculum in advance of the end of key stage 2.
-Each and every West Midlands child is required to leave primary school with the ability to swim
+Every West Midlands child is required to leave primary school with the ability to swim

-West Midlands Profile of PE and sport is raised and enhanced across the Kidderminster primary school as a tool for whole-school improvement, for example in:
+The West Midlands sport and PE profile is raised across the Kidderminster primary school as a tool for whole-school improvement, for example by: